 The Blugold's Bike Lease Program offers students a way to increase their health and wellness, as well as decrease their environmental impact by providing alternative transportation options to lease.
 This program is a collaboration between the SOS and the Environmental Adventure Center (EAC).

-The Campus Garden is located in the center courtyard of Phillips Hall.
-The garden is meant to be an educational tool to demonstrate sustainable food production practices.
+The Campus Garden demonstrates sustainable food production in the center courtyard of Phillips Hall.
 The SOS works together with the Foodlums to maintain the garden and to provide related events and services to students.
 Anyone interested in becoming involved with the Campus Garden should contact the Foodlums.

 The E-Waste Recycling Program offers students the ability to dispose of their electronic waste at two waste receptacles on campus.
 One E-Waste receptacle is located at the entrance of McIntyre Library, and the other is located in Hilltop Center near the ATM's.
 The waste is then brought to First Choice Recycling to be properly recycled.

 The SCORE Program is run by the SOS and sponsored by Xcel energy to provide free energy conservation education and materials to student renters living off-campus.
 Students can save money on their energy bills and reduce their carbon footprint by participating in this program, and participants also receive free pizza from Jim's Pizza!

-Zimride is an online ridesharing program which allows students to interact with each other on the basis of creating carpools.
-Students can reduce carbon emissions by sharing rides, rather than driving vehicles separately.
+Zimride is an online ridesharing program that helps facilitate carpooling.
+As opposed to driving individually, carpooling saves students money and helps to reduce their carbon footprint.
 Zimride allows students to establish rideshares for a single trip or for daily commuting.